harmony-one/x/progress/nagesh-mishra.md

+2024-01-29 Mon: Resolved issues related to the submodule paths in your Telegram fork, updated app icons, and app name.
+Pushed all the changes.

+---

 2024-01-26 Fri: Republic Day Holiday.

 2024-01-25 Thu: Removed the bottom navigation bar, reformatted the code, and then uploaded the revised X-Safe application build to TestFlight for testing.